lorenzofamiglini/Irony-Sarcasm-Detection-Task/README.md

 - **Folder img** contains all the images and plots created in this project

+- **Folder report** contains all the report written for this thesis

+-  **Folder presentation** contains the slides developed for the discussion

 ## Data
 Data are collected using the various ids provided by the authors of different papers, however due to Twitter restrictions training and test data cannot be shared